chrisnoonan98675/site/xl-release/how-to/configure-global-variables.markdown

 To edit a global variable, click it.
 Note that you cannot change the variable's name or type.

 If you change the variable's value, planned tasks that use that variable will reflect the new value.
-Completed, skipped, or failed tasks will reflect the old value (except in the case of user input tasks, which always show the variable's current value).
+Completed, skipped, or failed tasks will reflect the old value.

 ## Delete a global variable